Thomas Nipperdey: Books

 Nipperdey was best known for the massive three-volume history, Deutsche Geschichte 1800–1866: Bürgerwelt und starker Staat (1983); Deutsche Geschichte 1866–1918, vol. 1: Arbeitswelt und Bürgergeist (1990); and Deutsche Geschichte 1866–1918. vol. 2: Machtstaat vor der Demokratie (1992).
 Only the first volume has been translated into English as Germany from Napoleon to Bismarck, by Daniel Nolan (1996).
-The English translation published by Princeton University Press is available on line.
+The English translation published by Princeton University Press is available online.

 The opus starts, "In the beginning was Napoleon" and runs 2500 pages.
 It contains few footnotes, illustrations or tables.
-Instead it offers a river of text 1.5 million words in all.
+Instead, it offers a river of text 1.5 million words in all.
 Nipperdey uses dense description and analysis rather than telling stories and anecdotes.
 He tries to synthesize a wide range of topics from everyday life, social history, cultural themes, and monuments, to industry and economics, urbanization, political parties, religion, high-level military diplomacy, and warfare.
 For Nipperdey "the 'colour' of history is grey, grey in all its infinite shades".

 The range of topics is suggested by the chapter outline of volume 1: